omys-omics/triangulaR/README.md

 ## Citation

-If you publish any work that uses triangulaR, please consider citing the following paper (currently available as a preprint):
+If you publish any work that uses *triangulaR*, please consider citing the following paper (currently available as a preprint):
 <https://www.biorxiv.org/content/10.1101/2024.03.28.587167v1>

 ## How to use this package:

-triangulaR builds on the functionality of [vcfR](https://knausb.github.io/vcfR_documentation/) to analyze SNP data in R. The first step is to read in the data from a vcf file.
+*triangulaR* builds on the functionality of [vcfR](https://knausb.github.io/vcfR_documentation/) to analyze SNP data in R. The first step is to read in the data from a vcf file.